-The highest honor was presented to King Abdulaziz Center for World Culture, located in Dhahran, Eastern Province, Saudi Arabia.
+King Abdulaziz Center for World Culture, located in Dhahran, Eastern Province, Saudi Arabia received the highest honor.

 Also known as Ithra, the Arabic word for “enrichment,” the King Abdulaziz Center for World Culture is a 914,930-square-foot (85,000-square-meter) building surrounded by Knowledge Park, a sprawling space that inspires the imagination.

-Features of the structure include post-tensioned slabs spanning 52 feet (15.9 meters), sloped concrete walls and ramps, and twisted and inclined reinforced concrete columns with a decorative concrete finish.
-The 295-foot-tall building is supported on a 10-foot-thick raft foundation.
+Features of the structure include post-tensioned slabs spanning 52 feet (15.9 meters), sloped concrete walls and ramps, and also twisted and inclined reinforced concrete columns with a decorative concrete finish.
+Additionally, the 295-foot-tall building is supported on a 10-foot-thick raft foundation.

 A reinforced concrete core acting as a propped cantilever provides stability.
-The columns supporting the elevated slabs are inclined and result in horizontal thrust forces at the head and base of each column lift.
-The post-tensioned slabs act as structural diaphragms to carry these forces back to the core.
-Construction was completed in fall 2017.
+The columns supporting the elevated slabs are inclined and because of this, it results in horizontal thrust forces at the head and base of each column lift.
+The post-tensioned slabs also act as structural diaphragms to carry these forces back to the core.
+Construction was completed during the fall of 2017.

 Other winning projects included:

 The Qatar National Library is one of the first buildings in Qatar with cast-in-place white concrete, so the project faced the challenges of workability, placing methodology/sequence and finishing.
 To provide both an unobstructed view and vast plaza space within the building, the entire roof has the support of 4-foot-diameter columns.
 To transfer loading, multiple columns also required a structural steel cruciform to be cast embedded for the structural connection.
 With some columns 59-feet high, it required multiple placements.

 Second Place: Metro State University of Denver – Aerospace & Engineering Sciences Building, Denver, Colorado.